-Special Correspondence.
-Pocatello, Idaho, Jan, 6.- A delight-ful annual reunion of the members of the Pocatello ward was held New Year's day afternoon and evening at the L. D. S. church, for which elaborate arrangements had been made.
-A children's dance was given in the amusement hall from 12 to 2 o'clock, following which an from 12 to 2 o'clock, following which an Interesting program was rendered con-sisting of songs, recitations, speeches and instrumental music.
+from 12 to 2 o'clock, following which an interesting program was rendered con-sisting of songs, recitations, speeches and instrumental music.
 A bounteous banquet was spread in the basement, the church was prettily decorated with flags, holly, colored lights and potted flowers.
 Special ef-fort was made to entertain the old folks.
 A prize was awarded to the old-est genaleman and lady member of the church presen-oldest in seniority of confirmation.
 This honor fell to Elder Geo.
-U. Smith.
-56 years a member and church picture.
-This honor fell to Ender confirmation.
-This honor fell to Ender Geo.
 U. Smith, 56 years a member and Mrs. Mary Ann Beckett, 58 years a member.
-The former received a gen-tleman's muffler and the latter received tleman's muffler and the latter received a pair of lady's slippers.
+The former received a gen-tleman's muffer and the latter received a total of 309,597 sheep and 14,225 bucks, a grand total of 323,822, valued at \$1,-\$76,243,50.
+The imports of 1906 increased over one-third over those of 1905.
+The ranges of the state are now in better condition than ever before, and it is expected that, unless severe weather should cause losses, the present year will be the most successful for the sheep interests in the history of Wy-oming.
+This state is now second only to Montana, which last year produced 35,000,000 pounds of wool.
+There are at the present time about \$00,000 more sheep on the ranges of Montana than Wyoming, but another year this state member.
+The former received a gen-tleman's muffler and the latter received a pair of lady's slippers.
 The reunion ended with a social hop in the evening.
 The members of the Presbyterian church gave a musicale New Year's night in their new church on the east side, for the benefit of the building.
-It was a very artistic affair.
+It was a very striktle affair Wyoming, but another year this state will undoubtedly eclipse the record of Montana.
+Idaho is third, New Mexico fourth and Oregon fifth.
+Miss Eleanor Lish of McCammon and